 In the context of forests there are particular concerns that local anthropogenic disturbances causing increased tree mortality (e.g. fire, pest outbreaks or deforestation) may interact with regional climatic changes to impair regeneration (Anderson-Teixeira et al. 2013; Reyer et al. 2015).
 For example, loss of forest cover combined with drought has been shown to promote fire and reduce recruitment in Mediterranean (Acácio et al. 2007) and tropical forests (Nepstad et al. 1999; Barlow & Peres 2008).
 However, dieback is also occurring in temperate forests (Van Mantgem & Stephenson 2007; Martin et al. 2015).
 Recent decades have seen an increase in temperate tree mortality as a result of climate change, with attack by pathogens and pests also increasing in many temperate forests (Millar & Stephenson 2015).
 These disturbances are likely to further increase in intensity in Europe over the next century (Seidl et al. 2014).
 Resilience of some European temperate forests to these novel disturbances may be particularly low because historical persecution of predators has, in part, led to high densities of ungulate herbivores (Fuller & Gill 2001), which can impair recruitment of trees (Terborgh et al. 2001; Estes et al. 2011).
 The increasing frequency and intensity of disturbance, and potential for low resilience in European forests mean that understanding the potential feedbacks that may result in self-perpetuating shifts to non-forest states in them is critical to inform future management decisions.

 In this paper we focus on Denny wood, a temperate forest in southern England, which has undergone partial stand dieback in recent decades (Martin et al. 2015).
-This forest has experienced a loss of small trees over the last 50 years, probably because high grazing pressure from deer and ponies leads to high seedling mortality (Mountford et al. 1999; Martin et al. 2015).
-Over the same period the forest has lost a high proportion of its large trees, particularly beech, and these losses have been linked to drought stress and subsequently fungal pathogen attack (Martin et al. 2015).
-In this paper we address the apparently distinct disturbances affecting juvenile and mature trees and how they may interact to cause forest dieback.
+This forest has experienced a loss of saplings over the last 50 years, probably because of seedling mortality as a result of grazing by deer and (Mountford et al. 1999; Martin et al. 2015).
+Over the same period the forest has lost a high proportion of its large trees, particularly beech, and due to drought stress and subsequently fungal pathogen attack (Martin et al. 2015).
+Here we address the distinct disturbances affecting juvenile and mature trees and how they may interact to cause forest dieback.
 Many gaps in the forest where large trees have died have shown little regeneration, and have transitioned to grassy, open areas.
-Given that mammals tend to forage in areas where desirable food is more likely to be found (Pyke, Pulliam & Charnov 1977), we hypothesise that these gaps are being maintained by high juvenile mortality as a result of high grazing pressure.
+Given that mammals tend to forage in areas where desirable food is more likely to be found (Pyke, Pulliam & Charnov 1977), we hypothesise that these gaps are being maintained by high juvenile mortality as a result of increased grazing pressure.
 Mature tree mortality in the forest is high as a result of drought so we hypothesise that growth rate, indicative of tree health, and large trees are more likely to die because of drought stress and other disturbances (Coomes & Allen 2007).
 We also hypothesise that the spread of root pathogens was more likely to occur between trees close to each other, so that trees close to dead trees had a higher probability of death.
 These fungal pathogens may have been further promoted by an increase in wet winters in the region, leading to water logging, and thus higher tree mortality, on clay soils.
 Together interactions between regional drought and local pathogen attack and grazing may have resulted in local-scale positive feedbacks and consequently non-linear loss of tree cover.
 In particular we hypothesise that:

 Seedling and sapling mortality was positively correlated with canopy openness, as a result of increased grazing intensity, given that mammals tend to forage in areas where desirable food is more likely to be found (Pyke, Pulliam & Charnov 1977).